 Our Physiotherapists will work on improving or optimising movement.

-We provide professional OT & Physiotherapy for people who have experienced a stroke.
+We provide professional Occupational Therapy, Physiotherapy, Speech Pathology and Dietetics services for people who have experienced a stroke.
 We accept referrals from NDIS participants, home care package clients, DVA clients, as well as those privately paying or using private health insurance.

 Upon receipt of a referral, we aim to book an initial assessment within 10 business days.

 During an initial assessment, we will meet the person at their home at a suitable time for them (and any other support persons that wish to be present).

 Our clinicians will conduct the initial assessment, which takes approximately 60-90 minutes.

 In addition to the above, we will also look at:

 - Testing balance